icerpc/icerpc-csharp/examples/GenericHost/README.md

-This example application shows how to use the .NET Generic Host to implement IceRPC client and server command line applications.
+This example shows how to use dependency injection and the .NET Generic Host with IceRpc client and server applications.

 For build instructions checks the top-level [README.md](../../README.md).